West Palm Beach Planning and Zoning Board opposes Northwood Harbor Historic District project

 WEST PALM BEACH, Fla. — Proposed development in the Northwood Harbor Historic District has gotten pushback from neighbors and the West Palm Beach Planning and Zoning Board.

-Residents of the community WPTV spoke with say they are lucky to call it home.
+Residents of the community who spoke with WPTV said they are lucky to call it home.

-The issue came up at a Planning and Zoning meeting last month where lawyers representing the Related development group behind the “Apogee” project presented several request for waivers to fulfill their vision.
+The issue came up at a Planning and Zoning meeting last month when lawyers representing the Related development group behind the Apogee project presented several requests for waivers to fulfill their vision.

-The renderings at the meeting highlighted a proposal for a 25-story, 46-unit multi-family condos, measuring a little over 287 feet on a just under a 1 1/2-acre lot.
+The renderings at the meeting highlighted a proposal for a 25-story, 46-unit multi-family condominium, measuring a little more than 287 feet on just under a 1 1/2-acre lot.

 Brian Seymour of the Gunster corporate law firm, representing Related and the Apogee project, said the proposal is similar to others in the neighborhood.